May 21, 2025

 Migration is often framed as a challenge—but it’s also a powerful driver of diversity, innovation, and resilience.
 This session calls on stakeholders to shift the narrative, recognize migrants as agents of their own health, and co-create inclusive solutions.
 In the context of the World Health Assembly, we’ll elevate lived experiences, foster dialogue, and seed new collaborations.
 Through participatory roundtables, we’ll tackle shared challenges and explore practical responses in mental health, research, and community leadership.
 Together, we can build momentum for dignity-based health systems that leave no one behind.

-Director-General Emeritus of the World Health Organization (WHO)
+Health and Migration Department of World Health Organization (WHO)

 Established in 2006 by the University Hospitals of Geneva (HUG) and the University of Geneva (UNIGE), the Geneva Health Forum (GHF) is a Swiss not-for-profit initiative that brings together a diverse range of stakeholders to discuss and address global health challenges.